 Closed: Every Monday (except public holidays in China).

-Main Scenic Areas & Attractions
+Main Attractions & Scenic Areas

 Built for He Shen (a powerful Qing official) in the 18th century.
 It was used for holding grand meetings and receiving high-ranking officials.
 Later, when Prince Gong owned the mansion, he added imperial-style decorations (like yellow roof tiles) – a sign of his noble status.
 A story says He Shen once hid rare jade here, as the hall was his most guarded space.